 What is Xylene?

 This compound is formed naturally and by industrial preparation.
-Naturally, it is produced in crude oil including aircraft fuels and gasoline.
+Naturally, it is produced in crude oil, including aircraft fuels and gasoline.
 It can be used as a solvent and have a sweet smell.

-For industrial purposes, xylene is used by manufacturers as a raw material for making dyes and fibers.
+For industrial purposes, xylene is used by manufacturers as a raw material for making dyes and fibres.
 It is used as a clearing agent and in laboratories as well to cool the vessels in which reactions are incurred.

 Xylene is the result of an alkylation reaction that includes benzene and toluene.
-It is a toxic and dangerous chemical compound that can affect even the nervous system and organs like kidneys, liver, and lungs.
+It is a toxic and dangerous chemical compound that can affect even the nervous system and organs like the kidneys, liver, and lungs.

 Main Differences Between Acetone and Xylene